GBHyland/Alfresco-CommunityLive-Class-Guide/README.md

          ```
 3. IntelliJ Software (JDE Environment) - (https://www.jetbrains.com/idea/download)
 4. Java installed on your machine:
+   * Check if you have Java installed by running the following command in your Terminal / CMD prompt: ```java --version```.
+The output should show the version of Java you have.
+If not found, follow the steps below to install Java.
    ### MAC OS
    * https://www.oracle.com/java/technologies/downloads/?er=221886#jdk22-mac
    * To check if Java is installed enter the following command in Terminal: